ucsb-cs156-w21/demo-spring-react-minimal/docs/SETUP-FULL.md

 which command gives you some version of Python 3.

-After doing this, if you visit you app on the Heroku dashboard (<https://dashboard.heroku.com>), go to the Settings tab, click "Reveal Config Vars", and look for the value of the variable `HEROKU_PROPERTIES`, you should see the values from your file reflected there.
+After doing this, if you visit you app on the Heroku dashboard (<https://dashboard.heroku.com>), go to the Settings tab, click "Reveal Config Vars", and look for the value of the variable `SPRING_PROPERTIES`, you should see the values from your file reflected there.
                                                                     |
 At this point, if you deploy the main branch of your repo on Heroku, the app should load.